Some things are better appreciated from afar. . .

 Time: 3-6 hours to the top of Gros Piton; about 2 to the top of Petit Piton although hiking is discouraged there.
 Length: 2,619 feet, straight up.
 Difficulty: 3-4 because the sides are sheer near the top.

 Although the climb up Gros Piton definitely is a worthwhile effort, you'll probably appreciate the piton's beauty more from a distance than when you're actually walking on it.
-One approach is by boat from Soufriere; and it is impressive to see that mountain from the sea...a steep half-mile which is your route to the top.
+One approach is by boat from Soufriere.
+It is impressive to see that mountain from the sea, but it's a steep two hour mile walk to reach the top.

 The Brigands realized that when St. Lucia reverted back to English rule, their short-lived freedom would be ended.
 They banded together as "l'armee dans les bois" and instituted a reign of terror on the island.